Hi everyone,

-So pull on those weightlifting gloves (unless you’re working on those calluses) and read on.
-Oh and you probably want to flip your phone to landscape to get the best reading experience on this one.
+So pull on your weightlifting gloves (unless you’re working on those calluses) and read on.
+Oh, and you probably want to flip your phone to landscape to get the best reading experience on this one.

 A. Andrews is a thirty-something queer writer and cartoonist based in Philadelphia.
 Their work has appeared in Esquire, The Washington Post, Prism, Disability Visibility, The Nib, Glamour, and other fun corners of the internet.